OUDSL/openrefine-humanities/index.md

 * Formatting
 * Splitting values

+## Exporting
+Your OpenRefine project is automatically saved in your OpenRefine application.
+To view your saved projects, click on the OpenRefine logo in the upper left corner and then click on Open Projects to view your saved projects.

+If you'd like to export your project, when it is open click on Export in the upper right corner

 Crediting and resources:
 * OpenRefine Documentation, https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Users
 * Sarah Pugachev, OU Libraries, Digital Scholarship Specialist, https://oudsl.github.io/openrefine-tutorial/